Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Introduction

-\begin{theorem} For all $C>0$, there exists $b_0$ such that, for all $b>b_0$, for $k=Cb/\ln{b}$, the Glauber dynamics on the complete tree $T$ on $n$ vertices with branching factor $b$ and height $H = \lfloor \log_b n \rfloor$ satisfies the following: \begin{enumerate} \item {\bf For $C\geq 1$:} \item {\bf For $C< 1$:} where the $o_b(1)$ functions are $O(\ln{\ln {b}}/\ln{b})$ for the upper bounds, $b^{1-1/C}/C$ for the lower bounds when $1/2 < C <1$ and exactly zero for the lower bounds when $0 < C \le 1/2$.
-The constants in the $\Omega()$ and $O()$ are universal constants. \end{enumerate} \end{theorem} \begin{remark*} When $C \ge 1$, the lower bound of the mixing time is proved by Hayes and Sinclair \cite{HS} in a more general setting, and for the particular case of the heat-bath version of the Glauber dynamics on the complete tree, we believe it can be improved to $\Omega(n\ln{n}/\mathrm{poly}(\log{b}))$ by the same proof.
+\begin{remark*} When $C \ge1$, the lower bound of the mixing time is proved by Hayes and Sinclair~\cite{HS} in a more general setting, and for the particular case of the heat-bath version of the Glauber dynamics on the complete tree, we believe it can be improved to $\Omega(n\ln{n}/\operatorname{poly}(\log{b}))$ by the same proof.
 The lower bound of the relaxation time simply follows from the fact that the probability of selecting a specific vertex to recolor in one step of the dynamics is $1/n$.
-Note, the results of Berger et al \cite{BKMP} imply a lower bound of $\Trel \geq \omega(n)$ for the case $C<1$ since reconstruction holds in this region. \end{remark*} Our result extends to more general $k$ and $b$, thereby refining the general picture provided by \cite{GJK} and~\cite{Molloy}. \begin{theorem} There exists $b_0$ such that, for all $k, b$ satisfying $b/(k\ln b) > 2$ and $b>b_0$, the Glauber dynamics on the complete tree of $n$ vertices with branching factor $b$ satisfies the following:
+Note, the results of Berger et al.~\cite{BKMP} imply a lower bound of $\Trel\geq\omega(n)$ for the case $C<1$ since reconstruction holds in this region. \end{remark*}

+Our result extends to more general $k$ and $b$, thereby refining the general picture provided by~\cite{GJK} and~\cite{Molloy}. \begin{theorem} There exists $b_0$ such that, for all $k, b$ satisfying $b/(k\ln b) > 2$ and $b>b_0$, the Glauber dynamics on the complete tree of $n$ vertices with branching factor $b$ satisfies the following: